Babywearing TICKS – Baby Carrier Safety

 - Your baby is held high and snug on your body, with their head close enough for you to kiss the top of it

 You can use your carrier head-rest, or wrap fabric to stabilise your baby’s head and neck.
 You could also support behind their neck using a rolled up muslin square, or other padding if your baby needs additional support.
-Never cover your baby’s face, nose or mouth with fabric.
+Never cover your baby’s face, nose or mouth with fabric and always check you are using your carrier in line with the babywearing TICKS above.

 - Make sure you are carrying your child in a way that is closest to how they are naturally held at a height that is comfortable with minimum strain on your muscles